Get Help Paying Your Bills

 Community Action Program (CAP)

-• Must be low-income.
-The City of Globe can help reduce fuel/electricity expenses for heating, cooling, and water heating for income-eligible households.
+• The City of Globe can help reduce fuel/electricity expenses for heating, cooling, and water heating for income-eligible households.

 • repairs/ upgrades to insulation